pantheon-systems/rpmbuild-drush/README.md

 ALWAYS COMMENT OUT ANY VERSION NUMBER THAT IS NOT CHANGING.
 This will prevent the creation of additional redundant RPMs on PackageCloud.

+## Building locally

+Simply update the VERSIONS.txt file and commit.
+Run `make all`.
+The rpms build will be in the `pkg` directory.

 ## Releasing to Package Cloud

 Any time a commit is merged on a tracked branch, then a drush RPM is built and pushed up to Package Cloud.